aednv/Leaf_Cell_Shape/README.md

 # Leaf cell shape
-Auto-segmentation and analysis of tomato leaf cells
+Auto-segmentation and analysis of tomato leaf cells using imageJ scripts and the Momocs R package

 ![Segmentation](leaf_seg1.jpg)
 Leaf epidermal peels are stained with a fluorecent dye and imaged on a confocal microscope.
 Auto-segmentation and outline selection is done with ImageJ scripts.
 Individual cell outline jpgs are converted to coordinate objects using the R Momocs package.